Teerapat6509650468/CS360_Project_Fork/README.md

 6. **Merge to Main Branch**:
    - After ensuring that all tests pass successfully, you can merge your branch into the main branch.

+## CI/CD Pipeline Overview

+This project integrates a **Continuous Integration (CI)** and **Continuous Deployment (CD)** pipeline to automate the testing, building, and deployment processes.
+This ensures consistent quality, fast feedback, and efficient delivery of features and bug fixes.

+### CI/CD Pipeline Structure

+#### 1. Continuous Integration (CI)
+The CI pipeline runs every time code is pushed to the repository or a pull request is made.
+The key components include:

+- **Automated Testing**:
+  - **Unit Tests**: The pipeline runs all the automated unit tests using Jest to ensure no breaking changes are introduced.
+  - **Integration Tests**: Ensures that the various parts of the application interact correctly.

+- **Build Verification**:
+  - The application is built for different environments (e.g., development, production) to ensure that there are no build issues.
+It checks that the application works across different versions of Node.js.

+#### 2. Continuous Deployment (CD)
+Once the CI pipeline successfully completes, the CD pipeline is responsible for deploying the application to different environments, ensuring the latest version is live without manual intervention.
+The key components include:

+- **Staging Deployment**: Automatically deploys to a staging environment to validate the latest changes in a live setting.
+- **Production Deployment**: After successful tests in staging, the application is deployed to the production environment.
+- **Environment Variables**: Deployment steps use environment variables for configuration (e.g., API keys, database URLs) to keep sensitive information secure.

+### Workflow Configuration

+The CI/CD workflows are defined as YAML files within the .github/workflows directory.
+These workflows define each of the jobs, such as testing, building, and deploying, and specify when and how they should be triggered.

+The key workflows in this project include:

+- **Test Workflow**: test-suite.yml
+  This workflow runs on each push or pull request.
+It performs tasks such as running unit tests and integration tests.

+-  **CI Docker Workflow**: ci-docker.yml
+  This workflow builds and tests the Docker container for the application.
+It ensures that the application works correctly within the container environment, which is especially important for deployment consistency.

+- **Deployment Workflow**: cd.yml
+  This workflow is triggered manually or automatically upon merging into the main branch.
+It handles deployment to the staging and production environments.

+### Triggering the CI/CD Pipeline

+#### 1. Automatic Triggers
+- **Push to Branch**: The pipeline is triggered when changes are pushed to any branch, especially the main branch.
+- **Pull Requests**: Whenever a pull request is created or updated, the CI pipeline will run to ensure the new code does not break existing functionality.

+#### 2. Manual Trigger
+- **GitHub Actions**: You can also manually trigger the workflow from the GitHub interface.
+Navigate to the "Actions" tab, select the desired workflow, and click "Run workflow" to trigger the process.

+### Environment Variables and Secrets
+Environment variables and secrets such as database connection strings, API keys, and other sensitive data are stored securely in GitHub's Secrets and are accessed within the workflows using ${{ secrets.SECRET_NAME }}

+## How Secrets Are Stored in GitHub
+1. Navigate to the Settings tab of your repository.
+2. Select Secrets and variables > Actions from the side menu.
+3. Click New repository secret to add a new secret.
+4. Enter the name of the secret (e.g., DOCKER_USERNAME) and its value.
+5. Save the secret.

+### Monitoring and Logs
+- **Pipeline Logs**: Each step of the pipeline generates logs that can be accessed in the GitHub Actions interface.
+If any step fails, these logs can be examined to identify the issue.

+- **Notifications**: You can set up GitHub notifications or integrate with Slack or email to notify the team when a build fails or succeeds.